 A testamentary trust is created to operate after the death of the trustor.
 A trustor can create a testamentary trust by including terms to this effect in his will.
 This type of trust is ‘irrevocable’ - the trustor being dead, obviously has no capacity to alter the terms of the trust or revoke it completely (see below).
 Assets that are the subject of the trust are those assets that the settlor owns at the time of his death.

 Secondly, we can categorise a trust as a ‘revocable’ or ‘irrevocable’ trust.

 In an irrevocable trust, the trustor does not reserve such a power to amend the terms of the trust or rescind the arrangement altogether in any period of time.

 Thirdly, we can categorise a trust as a 'fixed' or 'discretionary trust'.

 A ‘fixed trust’ is a trust in which the trustee has no discretion as to how to distribute the trust assets to its beneficiaries.
-The trustor, in creating the trust, will clearly stipulate what property has to go to which beneficiary.
+The trustor, in creating the trust, will clearly stipulate what property has to go to which beneficiary in the trust agreement.
 The trustee, in a fixed trust, must follow these instructions issued by the trustor.

 The following are examples of when would you use a trust:

 To avoid probation, as proceedings in courts may be very time-consuming and costly.
 Putting your assets into a trust deed may be an efficient way to save on estate duty.
 You may want to check your local law on the rate of estate duty and whether there are any threshold for estate duty exemption (e.g. the US threshold is US$1.2 million).

 Sometimes, the beneficiaries are minors and do necessarily know how to fully utilise their assets.
 For example, a trustor can then stipulate that the trustee will manage an asset until the beneficiaries are of age to manage these assets on their own.